microsoft/Olive/docs/source/overview/options.md

 `passes: [Dict]`

 This is a dictionary that contains the information of passes that are executed by the engine.
-The passes are executed in order of their definition in this dictionary.
+The passes are executed in order of their definition in this dictionary if `pass_flows` is not specified.
 The key of the dictionary is the name of the pass.
 The value of the dictionary is another dictionary that contains the information of the pass.
 The information of the pass contains following items:

 - `type: [str]` The type of the pass.